cronvel/spellcast/doc/adventurer.md

 setting the *$var* variable to the accumulator value.

-If the syntax `[reduce *$var* => *$into*]` or `[reduce *$var* , *init expression* => *$into*]` is used, the *$var* variable is preserved, instead the resulting accumulator is stored into the *$into* variable.
+If the syntax `[reduce *$var* => *$into*]` or `[reduce *$var* , *init expression* => *$into*]` is used, the *$var* array is preserved, instead the resulting accumulator is stored into the *$into* variable.

 If the syntax `[reduce *$var* , *init expression*]` or `[reduce *$var* , *init expression* => *$into*]` is used, then the *init expression* is an expression that is used to set the initial value of the accumulator.